 Flu, also known as the influenza, is a contagious disease that is caused by the influenza virus.
 It attacks the respiratory tract in humans (nose, throat, and lungs).
 The flu is different from a cold.
 Flu usually comes on suddenly and may include these symptoms:

 These symptoms are usually referred to as "flu-like symptoms."
-Please also see the fact sheets Is it a Cold or Flu? and Influenza vs. Colds vs. Pertussis for more information on flu symptoms.
+Please also see Influenza vs. Colds vs. Pertussis for more information.

 Anyone can get the flu, even healthy people, and serious problems from the flu can happen at any age.
 Most people who get flu will recover in one to two weeks, but some people will develop life-threatening complications as a result of the flu.